 Twitter has been most powerful for me, followed by LinkedIn.
 In fact, I ended up co-editing an issue of the SfAA journal Practicing Anthropology (2014:36:2) with another business anthropology practitioner (Amy Goldmacher) who I connected with on LinkedIn, but who I have never met in real life.
 We also took advantage of our online professional networks to solicit the other nine authors for the issue.
 I am connected to numerous other anthropologists with whom I have interesting, meaningful conversations who I have never met in real life and perhaps never will, or who I met first online and then got the chance to meet “IRL” at a later point.
 These people have played a major role in my career to different degrees, like making virtual introductions to other anthropologists and potential employers, or sharing my blog posts which makes other anthropologists aware of my work and interested in connecting.
 LinkedIn is useful because it has numerous anthropology-specific professional groups where people talk about relevant issues, seek advice, and share resources.

-For reference, here is a visualization of my LinkedIn social network of approximately 400 connections.
+For reference, here is a visualization of my LinkedIn social network of approximately 400 connections (blurred to maintain privacy).
 The big cluster in the middle signifies the core of my anthropology network, and there are other anthropologists scattered within the other groups.
-Please note that the image has been blurred to maintain privacy.

 Likewise, blogs are another location for online networking and the exchange of ideas and dialogue, and for becoming aware of/meeting other practitioners.
 Ethnography Matters and PopAnth a two examples of blogs that are community-based with multiple authors.
 There are also many blogs written by individuals that play an important role as well (some excellent ones are by Robert Connolly, Gavin Johnston, Grant McCracken, Donna Lanclos, Simon Roberts and Paul Mullins) My regularly updated list of Sites I Like features a number of links to personal blogs by both academic and practicing anthropologists.